-People who are 50 years of age and older may be placed in a precarious financial situation if they decide to separate after years of marriage, according to the American Association of Retired Persons.
-Couples must look at asset and property division, including income from retirement funds, social security benefits, pensions, 401K plans and life insurance policies.
+According to the American Association of Retired Persons, people who are 50 years of age and older may be placed in a precarious financial situation if they decide to separate after years of marriage.
+Couples must look at asset and property division, including income from retirement funds, social security benefits, pensions, 401K plans, and life insurance policies.
 Some spouses may be awarded alimony to help compensate them for the dramatic change in finances they may experience.

-People who are going through a gray divorce should have a strong support system.
+People who are going through a gray divorce should have a robust support system.
 It can be difficult detaching from a relationship after an extended amount of time.
-Close family and friends can help people get through the hard times, and minimize the risk for depression and anxiety.
+Close family and friends can help people get through the hard times and minimize the risk for depression and anxiety.

-A divorce attorney can be extremely helpful in explaining your legal rights and options when it comes to terminating your marriage.
-By speaking to an attorney, you can ensure that you get everything that you are entitled to in the divorce settlement.
+A divorce attorney can be beneficial in explaining your legal rights and options when it comes to terminating your marriage.
+By speaking to an attorney, you can ensure that you get everything you are entitled to in the divorce settlement.